Code-Institute-Submissions/TennisDeveloper-Think-Tank_4_0/README.md

 Welcome Think Tank 4.0 Website Users,

-Think Tank 4.0 is a business-to-business site, which provides strategic medical consultation offers for pharma companies, venture capital investments funds, biotechs, start-ups, or blockchain developers of medical applications.
+Think Tank 4.0 is a business-to-business site, which provides strategic medical consultation offers for pharma companies, venture capital investment funds, biotechs, start-ups, or blockchain developers of medical applications.

-Think Tank 4.0 groups approximately ten top brain individuals with more than 30 university degrees and 20+ years of experience from pharma.
-Think Tank 4.0 site is a platform where pharma companies can book a consultancy calls or projects with our consultants.
+Think Tank 4.0 groups approximately ten top-brain individuals with more than 30 university degrees and 20+ years of experience in pharma.
+Think Tank 4.0 site is a platform where pharma companies can book consultancy calls or projects with our consultants.

 ## Existing Features

 1. Navigation Bar
-    - Featured on all pages, the full responsive navigation bar includes links to the Logo, Home page, What is Think Tank 4.0, Challenges in Pharma Business Development, Book a Call or Project and Contacts page and is identical in each page to allow for easy navigation.
+    - Featured on all pages, the full responsive navigation bar includes links to the Logo, Home page, What is Think Tank 4.0, Challenges in Pharma Business Development, Book a Call or Project and Contacts page and is identical on each page to allow for easy navigation.
     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

  ![NavMenu, the navigation menu image](/assets/images/NavMenu.png)

 2. The Landing Page Image
-    - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+    - The landing includes a photograph with text overlay to allow the user to see exactly the purpose of the page.
     - This section introduces the user to medical consultation services with an eye-catching animation to grab their attention.

 ![landing_page_image, the landing page image](/assets/images/landing_page_image.png)